 New Morning opens with the sweet country of ‘If Not For You’, which gives a misleading impression that it’s a retread of Nashville Skyline.
 But New Morning treads deeper, stranger waters.
 The catalyst for the album was Dylan’s involvement in a play by Archibald MacLeish, a musical version of The Devil and Daniel Webster titled Scratch.
 At least three songs were written for the play before Dylan withdrew from the project, and they were the catalyst for the rest of the album.
 Dylan’s often on piano for these songs, and, as on John Wesley Harding, there’s plenty of religious flavour; the record ends with the Jewish prayer of ‘Father of Night’.

 New Morning is notable for some of Dylan’s most unusual material; in particular, ‘If Dogs Run Free’ is most of his bizarre moments, with Dylan reciting beat jazz with scat singing in the background.
-There’s also the short ‘Winterlude’, which rhymes the title phrase with “dude”, and where it’s difficult to hear if Dylan’s serious.
-But there are plenty of excellent, and prettier than usual songs – ‘If Not For You’ is a pretty opener, while ‘Sign on the Window’ is a beautiful composition based around Dylan’s piano.
+There’s also the short ‘Winterlude’, which rhymes the title phrase with “dude”, and where it’s difficult to ascertain whether Dylan’s serious.
+But there are plenty of excellent, and prettier than usual, songs – ‘If Not For You’ is a breezy opener, while ‘Sign on the Window’ is a beautiful composition based around Dylan’s piano.

 While it’s flawed, New Morning is a consistently interesting record that’s somewhat overlooked in Dylan’s extensive catalogue.